-Sarah Groth joined the Conservation Commission in January 2015.
-Sarah brings over 20 years of financial experience in the public and private sectors.
+Sarah joined the Conservation Commission in January 2015.
+Sarah is the agency’s Fiscal Manager and is responsible for all fiscal and budget matters at the Conservation Commission.
+Sarah brings over 20years of financial experience in the public and private sectors.
 Prior to being hired on at the Commission, Sarah was a Fiscal Analyst for the Department of Enterprise Services, Small Agency Client Services division.

-Karla Heinitz graduated from The Evergreen State College with a B.A.
-Degree in Pre-law/Political Science.
-She worked for the Washington State Senate as a Senate Intern during the 2001 Legislative Session.
-Karla then worked at the Washington State Dairy Federation as the Research Analyst for several years researching environmental issues, growth management issues, federal rules, and state statutes, and bill tracking during the legislative session.
-Karla joined the State Conservation Commission in 2005 as a contracts specialist.
-She works with the Livestock Program, manages agency contracts, and serves as the public records officer.
-Karla also is a licensed notary.
+Karla graduated from The Evergreen State College with a bachelor’s degree in Pre-law/Political Science.
+She has experience with the state legislature and provides fiscal notes and bill tracking for the agency during legislative sessions.
+Karla previously worked with the Washington State Dairy Federation for several years researching environmental issues, growth management issues, federal rules, and state statutes.
+Karla joined the State Conservation Commission in 2005, and works with the NRCS Task Orders and the Voluntary Stewardship Program and manages all the agency’s various contracts.